 Ontario CUPE education workers start voting on whether to strike

-TORONTO - Ontario education workers including librarians, custodians and administrative staff are set to start voting today on whether to strike and their union is recommending they vote yes.
+Ontario education workers including librarians, custodians and administrative staff are set to start voting today on whether to strike -- and their union is recommending they vote yes.

 The Canadian Union of Public Employees has called Ontario's initial contract offer, which it made public, insulting.